bahree/whisper/README.md

 I wanted to see how good (or not) Whisper is both in terms of AIQ, and easy of use.
 Whisper is OpenAI's newly released ASR implementation which is open-sourced. :v:

-I decided to use Sam's [TiwML Podcast](https://twimlai.com/podcast/twimlai/) as the test bed. :ok_hand:
+I decided to use Sam's [TWIML AI Podcast](https://twimlai.com/podcast/twimlai/) as the test bed. :ok_hand:

 There are a few steps to get this going: